-About a fifth of the Amazon rainforest has already been lost to deforestation but for the first time in decades the rate or deforestation has slowed.
+About a fifth of the Amazon rainforest has already been lost to deforestation but for the first time in decades, the rate of deforestation has slowed.
 This may be as a result of regular satellite images, now available publicly, showing illegal activity that otherwise went unnoticed.
-But this remarkable part of the world remains under threat from many resource hungry industries…
+But this remarkable part of the world remains under threat from many resource-hungry industries…

 Industrial cattle ranching is responsible for 80% of all forest cleared and most of the cattle is for the beef burger industry.
 Sadly an alternative protein and life-stock food, Soya, is another key cause of habitat loss.

 The development of roads through untouched areas immediately makes the area accessible to logging and illegal occupation.
 Hydro-electric dams, gold mines, and oil drilling are often sighted in protected areas.
 As a consequence of both legal and illegal industries in the rainforest infrastructure including power lines, canals and ports are constantly expanding.